kubernetes/kubernetes/docs/access.md

 K8s Cluster assets:
   - Assets of each k8s-user
-  - certificates which identify the k8s machines and servers to users.
+  - Certificates or secrets which identify the k8s machines and servers to users.
-  - cluster resources (the value of k8s computing resources).
+  - The value of k8s cluster computing resources (cpu, memory, etc).

 This document is primarily about protecting k8s user assets and K8s cluster assets from other k8s users and k8s insiders.